pixie-lang/effect-system-poc/README.md

 5) The upcoming STM solution in PyPy works best for computations that do not perform IO.
 Once again, this effects system separates code, allowing for better optimizations.

+6) If the interpreter is immutable, then really weird things can be done at runtime, including: forking a interpreter, resuming exceptions, re-running a step in the interpreter, even saving the interpreter's state to disk may be possible.

 ### Roadmap

 As of today, this POC is finished.
 It works, and the JIT produces very promising results (on par with the current JIT).